unparalleled-js/docs-1/connectors/zendesk/create-relationship-record-action.md

     <tr>
       <td>Source</td>
       <td>
-        The ID fo the object record that is the source of the relationship.
+        The ID of the object record that is the source of the relationship.
       </td>
     </tr>
     <tr>